vanderbilt-redcap/external-module-framework-docs/methods/logs.md

 );
 ```

+### Viewing Logs
+REDCap has built-in `View Logs` links in the left menu under `External Modules` in both the Control Center and on project pages.
+While these are useful for debugging, modules will likely want to query their own logs to display or respond to them in module specific ways.

 ### Querying Logs
 The `queryLogs()` method works similarly to the `query()` method, and can be used as follows:
 ```php